ZaoIsmael/feeder-backend/README.md

 The project only has standard libraries, so we can run it with:

-**Note: if you want to run it without docker and you don't have the tmp directory, create it!**
+**Note: if you want to run it without docker, and you don't have the tmp directory, create it!**

 ```shell
 go run cmd/feeder-service/main.go